 Elizabeth Ducie was a successful international manufacturing consultant, when she decided to give it all up and start telling lies for a living instead.

 Elizabeth Ducie trained as a scientist and worked in the international pharmaceutical industry for nearly thirty years before deciding she wanted to make a complete change of direction.
-She gave up the day job, began studying the craft of creative writing, and has now writes fiction more or less full-time.
+She gave up the day job, began studying the craft of creative writing, and has now writes fiction and creative non-fiction more or less full-time.

 When Elizabeth Ducie had been working in the international pharmaceutical industry for nearly thirty years, she decided she’d like to take a break from technical writing—text books, articles and training modules—and write about some of her travel experiences instead.
 She took some courses in Creative Writing and discovered to her surprise that she was happier, and more successful, writing fiction than memoirs or life-writing.
 In 2012, she gave up the day job, and started writing full-time.
 She has published three novels, three collections of short stories and a series of manuals on business skills for writers.

 Elizabeth has been writing for thirty years; initially producing audit reports, text books, articles and training modules for the international pharmacuetical industry.
 In 2012 she gave up the day job to concentrate on fiction.
 She has so far published four novels and three collections of short stories.

 But she has also run her own small business since the 1990s.
 As a scientist, she trives on spreadsheets.
 But few writers she meets feel the same way.
 She writes her Business of Writing series to provide a toolbox of skills, allowing writers to spend minimal time getting their business systems right and releasing them for the creative work they love.
 She regularly lectures at Swanwick Writers’ Summer School and elsewhere.